4 Healthy Habits to Start Right Now

 Human beings need sleep.
 Does getting sufficient sleep every night mean that I can’t enjoy my mornings or evenings?
 Of course not!

-Isn’t trying to get between seven to eight hours of sleep a night more important than that extra Netflix episode or that novel that we can’t put down (or other time wasters)?
+Isn’t trying to get between seven to eight hours of sleep a night more important than that extra Netflix episode or scrolling through YouTube videos (or other time wasters)?
 Our bodies rebel in different, unwanted ways when we don’t get enough sleep.
-When we are tired, we will be less productive at work and less motivated to pray and study.
+When we are tired, we are less productive at work and less motivated to pray and study.

 You can do this